Rajeebdas/Rock-Paper-Scissor/README.md

 ## 🚀 How to Run
 1. **Download or clone this repo**
-2. Open `first.html` directly in your browser (or use a local server for best results)
+2. Open `index.html` directly in your browser
 3. Play and switch themes using the button!